Double coffee

 2. Total amount managed by AFPs (total, September 2021): US$174,280

-5. Self-financed average old-age pension paid for those who contributed between 35 and 40 years of age (monthly, includes all modes plus solidarity pension contribution, August 2021): $593,909
+5. Average self-financed old-age pension paid to those who contributed between 35 and 40 years (monthly, includes all types plus solidarity pension contribution, August 2021): $593,909

 9. Average income of employed persons with secondary education (monthly, 2020): $421,000

-I am probably missing several figures useful for understanding the current debate, but I believe I have covered a broad spectrum of topics.
-If there are any that need to be and I haven't incorporated them, please write to me to do so.
-That way, the next time I debate, no one will catch it.
+There are probably several figures that would be useful for understanding the current debate, but I believe I have covered a wide range of topics.
+If there is one that should be included and I have not included it, please write to me so that I can add it.
+That way, the next time you debate, no one will catch you out.

 Nathan Pincheira